gregdan3/gregdan3.github.io/pages/toki-pona/sona/pre-predicates.md

 </details>

 The `awen` pre-pred means the predicate is on-going, continuing, or not changing.
-This is different from `kama` in that `kama` pre-pred does imply change!
+This is different from `kama` in that the `kama` pre-pred does imply change!

 ---

 <details><summary> ona li sona pakala e ni </summary>

-::: error
+::: warning

 You can't always tell apart a normal predicate from a pre-predicate.
 Pay attention to context!